 Never wipe from back to front.
 If you wash, wash effectively.
 Keep the area clean and do NOT leave it wet.

-A doctor will usually prescribe an anti-biotic, depending on the type of bacteria infestation.
+A doctor will usually prescribe an anti-biotic, depending on the type of bacterial infection.
 DO finish the entire course of anti biotic.
 Never stop taking the medicine midway, because you feel you have recovered.

-Urethra related UTIs are usually treated quite easily and there is no reason to suffer discomfort and endanger women’s health by ignoring them.
+Urethra related urinary tract infections in women are usually treated quite easily and there is no reason to suffer discomfort and endanger women’s health by ignoring them.

 *Name changed on request